 Staff should not use personal phones in classrooms or other areas of the school setting where they are with pupils.
 Unless directed to do so, and then blocking their number, staff should not use their personal phones to contact parents.
-Pupils must never be contacted directly in this way.
+Staff must never contact pupils using their personal phones.

-7.3 Academy Pupils' Mobile Phones
+7.3 Academy Pupils' Mobile Phones & other Electronic Devices or Accessories

-Without the express permission of a Principal/Vice-Principal pupils' use of mobile phones is not allowed in the Academies or on school grounds during the school day, at after-school clubs, on a school trip or residential visit.
+Primary phase pupils: without the express permission of a Principal/Vice-Principal pupils use of mobile phones is not allowed in the Academies or on school grounds during the school day, at after-school clubs, on a school trip or residential visit.
 Pupils may leave mobile phones in the main school office for the day.